 Credit One Bank advertises regular account reviews for credit line increases.
 New cardholders may get a higher credit line after five or six months of responsible card use.
-However, there’s no guarantee your limit will be extended, so you might need to take some extra steps to get the increase.
+There’s no guarantee your limit will be extended, however, so you might need to take some extra steps to get the increase.

 Requesting a higher limit online

 Probably the quickest way to get a limit increase is to request it online.
 To submit a request with Credit One Bank, go to the issuer’s website and log into your account.
 After that, go to “Settings” and choose “Credit Line Increase.”
 You’ll be prompted to enter your personal information and indicate your desired limit increase.
 Once you’ve provided this information, you can submit your request.

 Finally, you can always call the number on the back of your Credit One Bank card and request a higher credit line over the phone.
 Be prepared to provide all the required information, as well as the reasons why you’re asking for more credit.

 According to Credit One Bank, credit line increases are a systematic process based on a card member’s payment history with Credit One Bank, as well as their other credit lenders.
 A credit line increase request doesn’t trigger a hard inquiry.
 Cardmembers may request a review of their account at any time, with no impact to their credit rating.